-How to visit Rijksmuseum with your City CardIn order to visit this venue with your City Card, you are required to book a timeslot in advance.
-Book a timeslot by following this link, select your timeslot and choose the 'I already have a ticket/voucher' ticket during your checkout.
-Please make sure your City Card is valid at the time of your visit."
+To visit this location with your City Card, you must reserve a time slot in advance.
+Book a time slot via this link, select your time slot and choose the 'Other valid admission ticket' ticket during checkout.
+Make sure your City Card is valid at the time of your visit.